From RAG to Agentic RAG for Faithful Islamic Question Answering: Experimental Details

 \paragraph{Retrieval-Augmented Generation (RAG).} For dense retrieval, we embed both queries and Qur'anic verse units using \texttt{mE5-base}.
 We index all verse embeddings in \texttt{ChromaDB} as our vector database and retrieve relevant verses via vector similarity search at inference time.
 Retrieved verse units are provided as evidence context for standard RAG generation.

-\paragraph{Agentic RAG Configuration.} Our agentic RAG variant uses a fixed multi-turn interaction budget for controlled latency and comparability.
-We employ a two-turn setup: (i) an evidence-seeking turn in which the model invokes retrieval and inspects candidate verses, followed by (ii) a final answer turn conditioned on the retrieved and inspected evidence.
-The agentic tool-calling environment is implemented using the \texttt{verifiers} library, which enforces the structured multi-turn tool-use protocol described in Appendix~\ref{app:agent_prompt}.
+\paragraph{Agentic RAG Configuration.} Our agentic RAG variant uses a fixed multi-turn interaction setups.
+We employ a two-turn setup: \textit{(i)} an evidence-seeking turn in which the model invokes retrieval and inspects candidate verses, followed by \textit{(ii)} a final answer turn conditioned on the retrieved and inspected evidence.
+The agentic tool-calling environment is implemented using the \texttt{verifiers} library, which enforces the structured multi-turn tool-use setups described in Appendix~\ref{app:agent_prompt}.